This page explains the duties of the Local Authority to assess and provide support to young people who care for family members.

 When conducting a Young Carer’s Needs Assessment the Local Authority must have regard (pay attention) to:

-- Any difference of opinion between the young carer, the young carer’s parents and the person cared for, with respect to the care which the young carer provides (or intends to provide)
+- any difference of opinion between the young carer, the young carer’s parents and the person cared for, with respect to the care which the young carer provides (or intends to provide); and

-The Local Authority must provide certain people with the information that the Local Authority considers necessary to enable those persons to participate effectively in the assessment:
+The Local Authority must provide certain people with the information it considers necessary to allow them to participate effectively in the assessment: